vedanthbandodkar/Job-Sethu-prototype/API_CONTRACT.md

 ## 1. Application Features

-- **User Registration & Onboarding:** New users can create an account and set up their initial profile with skills and location.
+- **User Registration & Login:** New users can create an account and log in.
-- **User Login:** Registered users can log in to access the platform.
 Assumes JWT-based authentication.
+- **User Profile Management:** Users can view, update, and delete their own profiles.
-- **Job Posting:** Authenticated users can create, view, and manage job postings.
+- **Job Posting:** Authenticated users can create, view, update, and delete job postings.
-- **Job Feed & Search:** Users can view a feed of all open jobs and search for specific jobs based on keywords or skills.
+- **Job Browsing & Discovery:** Users can view a feed of all open jobs and filter them by category, location, or urgency.
 - **Job Application:** Authenticated users can apply for open jobs.
-- **View & Manage Postings:** Job posters can view applicants for their jobs and assign a worker.
+- **Job Selection:** Job posters can view applicants for their jobs and select/assign a worker.
 - **Chat System:** A real-time chat system for communication between a job poster and the assigned worker.
-- **Profile Management:** Users can view and update their public profiles, including skills, about section, and avatar.
+- **Job Lifecycle Management:** Workers can mark jobs as completed, and posters can confirm completion and payment status.
+- **Reviews and Ratings:** Users can leave reviews and ratings for each other after a job is completed.

 ---